Templarian/nfc-terminal/docs/computer.md

 # Computer

-This guide will step you through building the computer.
+This guide will step you through building the computer terminal.

 ## Raspberry Pi OS